Accord-Project/bsdd/README1.md

 bSDD specifies arrays as `[Classification]`, which is the most permissive specification.
 It means that `[null, null, null]` is a valid result of a query that returns an array of Classifications.
-However, such result is not suitable because null elements are useless.
+However, such a result is not suitable because null elements are useless.
 It would be better to use the type `[Classification!]`.

 ### Null Classifications Error